OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ## Finishing the assembly

-After all source taxonomies are aligned and merged, general ad hoc patches are applied to the union taxonomy, in a manner similar to that employed with the source taxonomies.
+After all source taxonomies are aligned and merged, general ad hoc patches are applied to the workspace, in a manner similar to that employed with the source taxonomies.
 Patches are represented in a variety of formats representing historical accidents of curation.
 For example, a set of patches for microbial Eukaryotes was prepared by the